vmstan/vmstan.github.io/tweetbot.md

 ### Usage

 - Copy and Paste into Tweetdeck mute filter
-- Make sure you select "Registered Expression"
+- Make sure you select "Regular Expression"
 - Relax

 _If you're updating from an older version of the filter, be sure to delete the previous entry first and create a new one!_